 In music theory, syncopation is an effect that interrupts or disrupts the regular rhythmic or harmonic flow of a passage in a composition.

-Syncopation occurs when the accent is on a weak beat instead of the strong one, or when a rhythm is split between two different beats.
-This can create tension and climaxes in the music and is often used to make a melody or rhythm more interesting and complex.
+Syncopation occurs when the accent is placed on a weak beat instead of a strong one, or when a rhythm is split between two different beats.
+This can create tension and climax in music, and is often used to make a melody or rhythm more interesting and complex.

-One of the most common forms of syncopation is the "syncopated rhythm", in which the accent is on a weak beat.
-In a typical 4/4 bar, the heavy beats are 1 and 3, the weak beats 2 and 4.
+One of the most common forms of syncopation is the "syncopated rhythm," in which the accent is on a weak beat.
+In a typical 4/4 time signature, the strong beats are 1 and 3, and the weak beats are 2 and 4.

 But these are not the only possible syncopations - if you divide the bar into eighth notes instead of quarter notes, you get 4 weak beats (offbeats).

 Keep reading: Musical symbols and signs that everyone should know

 In a syncopated rhythm, the accent is on one of the weak beats, such as the bass drum on the "and" of the 3, or the snare on the "and" of the 4.
 Here is a simple example from my DAW:

 You can see that this technique greatly enhances the rhythms because the listener's expectation is that the emphasis is on the strong beat - but is instead surprised by the emphasis on the weak beat.

 Another form of syncopation is so-called "cross-rhythms", where two different rhythms are played simultaneously.
 This can be achieved by one instrument playing a steady pattern while another instrument plays a syncopated pattern over it - a classic example is drums and percussion.

 This makes the music more complex and interesting, as the listener's ear is constantly torn between the two different rhythms.